-We recognise the importance of Science in every aspect of daily life.
-We give the teaching and learning of Science the prominence it requires by teaching lessons in the morning.
+At William Reynolds Primary School, we recognise the importance of science in every aspect of daily life.
+We give the teaching and learning of science the prominence it requires by teaching lessons in the morning.

-- For everyone to have good scientific knowledge and conceptual understanding of biology, chemistry and physics.
+- to have good scientific knowledge and conceptual understanding of biology, chemistry and physics.

-- For everyone to develop scientific skills through different types of science enquiries to help them answer questions about the world around them.
+- to develop scientific skills through different types of science enquiries to help them answer questions about the world around them.

 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 The core of our science curriculum is the National Curriculum for England.
 The curriculum has been specifically sequenced in a logical progression to ensure that new knowledge and skills build on what has been taught before: Early Years to Year 6.
 This enables our pupils to know more and remember more.
 End points are clearly identified for each year group; time allocation has been carefully considered to provide children with opportunities to master key concepts.

 All children have access to an ambitious science curriculum that is both challenging and enjoyable and raises pupil’s aspirations.
 We widen their horizons through a context rich curriculum, that gives purpose to their learning, through high expectations for every child to succeed.